Updated: March 17, 2026

 Are property prices in Portugal falling?

-Prices of property in Portugal are generally increasing.
-While there may be a few places where prices remain steady, most housing prices are on the rise.
+Portugal property prices are generally increasing.
+While there may be a few places where median prices remain steady, most housing prices are on the rise.

 What are the current average mortgage interest rates in Portugal?